 The best way to build spatial indices for LAS or LAZ files is to run the Tools - Index LiDAR Files command to create indices in advance for LAS or LAZ files we intend to use.
 The Index LiDAR Files command runs in parallel for faster performance and can index multiple LAS or LAZ files simultaneously.
 It is good practise immediately upon downloading LAZ or LAZ files to launch the Index LiDAR Files command to index those files.
 That will create indices so when we link those LAS or LAZ files we will not have to wait around in real time while the system creates indices.

-If we have not created indices in advance, when we link a LAS or LAZ file into our project, Manifold will automatically create an index for that file.
+If we have not created indices in advance and we are not using COPC data,, when we link a LAS or LAZ file into our project, Manifold will automatically create an index for that file.

 When no point cloud spatial index exists, the system builds the index is built the first time a LAS or LAZ file is linked into a Manifold project.
 That can take significant time, possibly minutes per file in the case of LAZ files (faster with LAS files), but the spatial index needs only to be created once.
 The point cloud spatial index that is created is stored in an accessory .mapindexp file in the same folder as the linked LAS or LAZ file.
 Manifold will automatically use that .mapindexp spatial index the next time the accompanying LAS or LAZ file is used in a project.

 Whenever we copy to another location LAS or LAZ files that have been used with Manifold, we also should always copy along with them the accompanying .mapindexp (point cloud spatial index) and .mapmeta (coordinate system) accessory files Manifold has created, so those accessory files can be re-used for much faster launching of projects that use their LAS or LAZ files.